Master-Crafted Bowl by a Century-Old Lacquerware Brand from Tokyo

 Makie is a Japanese gilding technique that adds a three dimensional quality to images on lacquered surface.
 Makie's meticulous craftsmanship and its elegant finishing are what gave lacquerware its original name as "japan" or "japanese".

 Nichigetsu Lacquerware Soup Bowl (Sun & Moon)

-"Nichigetsu" is an ancient and noble design of Japan.
-"Nichi-Getsu" is a traditionally classic pattern which is a sun ("Nichi") and moon ("Getsu") motif.
+Nichigetsu is an ancient and noble design of Japan, and it consists of a sun ("Nichi") and moon ("Getsu") motif.
 The sun is expressed in gold, the moon is expressed in silver.
 This vessel has a narrow mouth and deep depth, so it has a good heat-retention and is suitable for dishing up soups.
 It is made of special Japanese wood called Keyaki (Zelkova).